About Me

 Schema Therapy

-Schema therapy views our psychological difficulties as behavioural/emotional patterns that we developed early in life to serve an adaptive function (e.g., over-eating as a child as a way to self-soothe when our emotional needs could not be met by our caregivers) but has now become maladaptive in our lives (e.g., over-eating as an adult in response to situations that resemble those we developed the behavioural pattern in).
-Schema therapy conceptualise these maladaptive behavioral and emotional patterns as “modes” that need to be understood and counter-balanced by more adaptive modes that serve our values and life directions.
+Schema Therapy views psychological difficulties as behavioural and emotional patterns developed early in life to serve an adaptive function.
+For example, a child might over-eat to self-soothe when their emotional needs aren't met by caregivers.
+While helpful at the time, these patterns often become maladaptive in adulthood when triggered by similar situations.
+Schema Therapy conceptualises these patterns as 'modes' that need to be understood and balanced by more adaptive modes that align with our values and goals.
 We do this in therapy through an emotionally nurturing therapeutic relationship and experiential exercises to foster corrective emotional experiences.
 For a more thorough explanation, you can follow this link: https://www.schemainstitute.co.uk/understanding-schema-therapy/

 Family Systems Therapy

-Family systems therapy (often confused with Internal Family Systems Therapy, a different therapy approach) looks towards the relational dynamics that play out, not just in our families, but also within our other social circles such as friends, work colleagues, and romantic partners.
-The roles that each person plays within a social system, the behavioural and communication patterns that can become established between individuals, and the norms and expectations that flow from one generation of a family to the next, can all contribute towards the psychological and relational problems people find themselves in.
-Broadly speaking, family systems therapy aims to bring to the client’s attention the “stuck” relational and communication patterns they find themselves in and make changes to these patterns in order to bring about more emotionally fulfilling and connecting relationships.
+Family Systems Therapy (often confused with Internal Family Systems Therapy) examines the relational dynamics at play, not just in our families, but also within our social circles, such as friends, colleagues, and partners.
+The roles we play, the communication patterns we establish, and the expectations passed down through generations can all contribute to the psychological and relational challenges we face.
+Broadly speaking, Family Systems Therapy aims to bring to the client’s attention the “stuck” relational and communication patterns they inherited from their social circles and make changes to these patterns in order to bring about more emotionally fulfilling and connecting relationships.

 Cognitive-Behavioural Therapy

-Cognitive-behavioural therapy has a focus on analysing the connections between our thoughts, emotions, and behaviours.
-Often, clients enter therapy seeking to make changes in one of these three areas.
-By clarifying whether there are distorted or maladaptive thinking patterns driving the way we feel and behave, we can look to challenge these thoughts and construct an alternative thinking pattern that can guide our behaviours and emotions in directions that we desire.
+Cognitive-Behavioural Therapy focuses on the connections between our thoughts, emotions, and behaviours.
+Often, clients seek therapy to make changes in one of these three areas.
+By identifying distorted or maladaptive thinking patterns, we can work to challenge these thoughts and construct alternative perspectives that guide our emotions and behaviours in the directions we desire.